rachelgrau/toDoApp/README.md

 # To-do App
-An iOS app that lets add to-dos to a to-do list.
+An iOS app that lets users add to-dos to a to-do list.
 Written in Objective-C.

 <b>TO RUN APP:</b>
 - Click on "Clone or download" --> "Download ZIP"